 It’s time to demand building code and housing regulations be updated to facilitate home modifications and shared living among multiple generations.
 Programs like the Rhode Island Livable Home Modification grant enables qualified individuals to receive up to $5,000 back on retrofitting a home that enable older adults and those with disabilities to remain independent at home.

 According to a recent AARP study, there are over 136,000 family caregivers in Rhode Island.
 They provide over 114 million hours of unpaid care valued at an estimated $1.8 billion in economic value.
-The Families and Work Institute found that two-thirds of caregivers are still working.
+The Families and Work Institute found that two-thirds of caregivers are still working 92101 condos for sale.
 It’s time to demand an expansion of the Family Medical Leave Act to include paid time off for working caregivers.

 It’s time to demand more funding (and awareness) for PACE, the Program for All-inclusive Care for the Elderly.
 The PACE program provides care in the home, the community and at PACE Centers.
 Transportation is provided to PACE programs.
 PACE can provide up to a nursing home level of care in the community, enabling individuals to remain in the community longer.
 Participants who require a mechanical device in order to stand, or be repositioned in a chair, are eligible to attend PACE programs.

 It’s a new year and new decade-ripe with opportunity for positive change!
 We have 10 short years to build and expand the resources we want, and need, to age independently in our community.
 It is time for our collective voice to rise and demand action of our representatives.